-North Korea calls hotline to South in diplomatic breakthrough
+N. Korea calls the South in diplomatic breakthrough

 "The North Korean side called our side at 6:07 p.m.
 (4.07 a.m.
 ET) and said 'let's call it a day today,'" the ministry confirmed.

 Other than checking that the link-up was operational, it is unclear what was discussed.
-A ministry spokeswoman told CNN that there was no mention of future talks or the PyeongChang Olympics.
+A ministry spokeswoman told CNN that there was no mention of future talks or the Olympics.

-Contact had been initiated after Kim expressed hope that a North Korean delegation might participate in next month's Winter Olympics, to be held in South Korea.
+Contact had been initiated after Kim expressed hope that a North Korean delegation might participate in next month's Winter Games in Pyeongchang, South Korea.

 The calls came just hours after an astonishing tweet from US President Donald Trump, who again taunted the North Korean leader, this time with a boast about the size of his nuclear button.
 During Kim's New Year's Day address, the North Korean leader had claimed he had a nuclear button of his own on the desk of his office.